spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-presets.md

 ## Themes

-Themes in Oryx play a key role in defining the visual appearance of your application.
-A theme represents the global typography, colors, and other specific design elements, such as form field placeholder color, that define the overall look and feel of your application.

-The theme consists of design tokens, which are configuration values that control the visual aspects of your application.
-Design tokens allow you to define global typography, colors, spacing, and other visual properties.
-By configuring these design tokens, you can customize the visual appearance of your application to align with your brand or specific design requirements.
+A theme represents the global visual appearance of an application, including typography, colors, and other specific design elements, such as form field placeholder color.
+The theme is build with design tokens, which are configurable values that are used in CSS properties.
+By configuring these design tokens, you can customize the theme and align the application and it's components with your brand identity or specific design requirements.

 To apply a theme to your Oryx application, you can import it from the preset package and use it during the application setup: